IHaskell/IHaskell/README.md

 You need to have [Homebrew](https://brew.sh) installed.
 If you do not have it yet run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in your terminal.

-You also need the xcode command line tools.
+You also need the Xcode command line tools.
 You can install them by running `xcode-select --install` in the terminal and following the prompts.

 ```bash